 Afrofeast.com.au has detailed recipe guides for Ghanaian staples including jollof rice, waakye, kelewele, and kontomire stew — with ingredient sourcing guides for the diaspora.
 Also follow @afrofeast on Instagram and @afrofeast on Pinterest for visual inspiration.

-Food as Cultural Protocol
+Food as cultural protocol

 In Ghana, food carries significant social meaning.
 There are a few protocols worth understanding before you sit down to eat with a Ghanaian family or at a ceremony:

 Food is one dimension of preparation.
 The Heritage Readiness Score covers emotional, cultural, and practical readiness across all areas — helping you understand what to work on before you travel.
+It is free.